Kyun-J/FlexHybridApp-iOS/README.md

 ## $flex component
 #### `$flex.version`
-> Get the version of the library.
+> Get the version of the framework.

 #### `$flex.addEventListener(event, callback)`
 > *developing*